 Does ABTA have its own research facility?
 Does it conduct research on the premises?

 ABTA does not conduct scientific research.
-ABTA provides grants to researchers working in laboratories across the United States and Canada and from time to time will commission research into a specific area of interest to the organization and our constituents.
+ABTA provides grants to researchers working in laboratories across the United States and Canada and from time to time will commission or collaborate on research into a specific area of interest to the organization and our constituents.

 How are ABTA’s research awardees chosen?